equinor/resfo-utilities/docs/source/user_guide.rst

 User Guide
 ==========
-Resfo is an abbreviation for "REservoir Simulation Fortran Output"
+Resfo-utilities is a toolkit for working with parsed reservoir simulator output parsed from Resfo.
+Resfo is an abbreviation for "REservoir Simulation Fortran Output".

 Purpose
 -------